OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/lab2.md

 ## Exercise 1: Build an Expense Report with the new Excel JavaScript APIs in Office 2016
 In this exercise, you will create an Excel add-in that uses the Excel JavaScript API included in Excel 2016.

 > **Note**: For this exercise you must have Excel 2016 Preview, or a later version, installed.
-Refer to the prerequisites at the beginning of this lab for links on where to obtain Office 2016 Preview.
+Refer to the prerequisites at the beginning of this lab for links on where to obtain Office 2016.

 1. Launch Visual Studio 2015 as administrator.
 1. From the **File** menu select the **New Project** command.
 When the **New Project** dialog appears, select the **Excel Add-in** project template from the **Office/SharePoint** template folder, as shown below.
 Name the new project **ExpenseReport** and click **OK** to create the new project.